stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### HELEN

 Okay.
-And just to clarify, you're a talking budgie?
+And just to clarify, you're a talking budgie.

 #### LYDIA